incubyte/incubyte.github.io/content/blog/think-like-architect.md

 To enhance your architect's mindset, keep the following tips in mind:

--   Remember that **architecture, like software development, is an iterative process**.
+-   **Architecture, like software development, is an iterative process**.
 -   **Collaborative decision-making and communication are crucial in effective architecture**.
     Involving developers and business stakeholders provides a broader perspective and considers multiple viewpoints.
 -   Be mindful of the context when making decisions.